Orcalcium/OpenGL-Project-Template/ReadMe.md

 cmake --build .
 ```
 #### 3.Running the project
-After building, you can run your exectuable by
+After building, run the exectuable by
 - on Windows
 ```sh
 ./Debug/OpenGLProject.exe